mmt-unitn/Walker/README.md

 ### Sense HAT

 The `imu_plugin` is fetched from the `sense-hat_plugin` repository.
-For the required Sense HAT installation and setup steps, follow the README of [sense-hat repository](https://github.com/mmt-unitn/sense-hat_plugin)
+For the required Sense HAT installation and setup steps, follow the README of the [sense-hat repository](https://github.com/mmt-unitn/sense-hat_plugin).

 ### Phidget22